-This chapter describes how to uninstall Sitecore XM Scaled topology.
+This chapter describes how to uninstall Sitecore XM Scaled topology and contains the following sections:

-- Uninstall a Sitecore instance using SIF - Uninstall the XM Scaled topology in a distributed ...
+- Uninstall a Sitecore instance using SIF - Uninstall the XM Scaled topology in a distributed environment

 7.1.
 Uninstall a Sitecore instance using SIF

 You can use SIF to uninstall a Sitecore instance/role from a local server.